silshack/spring2014/_posts/2014-01-22-sophiapythonexercise.md

 title: Sophia's Python Basics
 ---

-I started working with a few of these exercises last night with success on Jack is a Dull Boy Program and mild success with the in class vacation exercise.
-In class I found it helpful how Elliot said it is useful to break down writing the code into knoweable parts prior to designing all the code.
-In the last exercise it was also exciting figuring out how to use the "if" statement, which we had seen earlier in class in Thu-Mai's turtle post.
+I started working with a few of these exercises last night with success on Jack is a Dull Boy Program.
+In class I found it really helpful how Elliot taught us to break down writing code into knoweable parts prior to designing all the code because I have been trying to write it more linearly.
+In the last program, it was also exciting figuring out how to use the "if" statement, which we had seen earlier in class in Thu-Mai's turtle post.

 ##Jack is a Dull Boy Program